Rakeela/dragora-notes/session-3-notes.md

 {The teacher is describing a property of symmetric curves.
 I think she just said that in a symmetrical distribution, the mean and median are the same.}

 {She's describing something about mean and medians in a skewed curve.
 Note to self: The thin side is the way the curve is "skewed to".
 So a curve that is thin on the right side is skewed to the right.
 The teacher describes this as a property of the mean and median.
 The mean is higher than the median in a curve skewed to the right, and lower than the median in a curve skewed to the left.}

+{Now she's describing five thousand as an outlier.
+Example four, she has described as "a symmetric curve with an outlier".}